 The Joint Committee of the ESAs (EBA, ESMA and EIOPA) have issued Q&As on the KID, which are periodically updated, and are intended to promote supervisory convergence on the contents of the KID.
-On 17 December 2021, the most recent version of the Q&As were published.
+On 6 December 2023, the most recent version of the consolidated Q&As were published.

 Due to the cross-over between MiFID2 and PRIIPs in a number of key areas, Guidance issued in relation to MiFID2/MiFIR may be relevant.
 Further information is available on the MiFID2 Topic Guide.
 In addition, PRIIPs crosses over into the Insurance Distribution Directive (IDD).
 Guidance from the European Insurance and Occupational Pensions Authority (EIOPA) is available on the EIOPA website.